-The focus of this group's work encompasses four broad areas.
+The focus of this group's work encompasses five broad areas.

 - Ovarian Cancer Precision Medicine Initiative (OCPMI): This is a prospective, on-going research program funded by the UMN Grand Challenges Research mechanism.
 The group's objective is to study resistance to standard, identify new therapeutic targets, and develop molecular signatures for patient stratification in ovarian cancer.
 This is a multi-PI project.
 Data sets for ~50 patients have been generated with funding to acquire up to 100 patients total.
 This group is using MSI for:

 - Bulk somatic exome and targeted (TSO500) DNAseq

 - Endometrial Cancer Translational Research This researchers are studying genomic correlates of disease outcome and therapy response in endometrial cancer using moderately sized targeted DNAseq panels in two projects: